sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 Juggling is a recreational activity where a person manipulates multiple objects by repeatedly throwing and catching them.
-If you haven't seen juggling before, I highly recommend watching this
+If you haven't seen professional juggling before, I highly recommend watching this
 <a href="https://youtu.be/wP8tbLBls_M?t=362" target="_blank">amazing performance by Anthony Gatto</a>.

 There are different *patterns* in juggling.